akka/alpakka/docs/src/main/paradox/amqp.md

 Create a sink, that accepts and forwards @apidoc[akka.util.ByteString]s to the AMQP server.

-@apidoc[AmqpSink] is a collection of factory methods that facilitates creation of sinks.
+@apidoc[AmqpSink$] is a collection of factory methods that facilitates creation of sinks.
 Here we created a *simple* sink, which means that we are able to pass `ByteString`s to the sink instead of wrapping data into @apidoc[amqp.WriteMessage]s.

 Last step is to @extref:[materialize](akka:stream/stream-flows-and-basics.html) and run the sink we have created.